 Line the Fabric Pockets with Plastic

-For this DIY plant wall you can use either fabric shoe organizers or fabric vertical wall garden grow bags - both will work nicely.
+For this DIY plant wall, you can use either fabric shoe organizers or fabric vertical wall garden grow bags - both will work nicely.
 To ensure that water from the plants does not leak through the fabric and damage the wall behind it, you will want to line each pocket with high-quality plastic to keep any excess moisture in.
 For added protection, you can also staple a larger sheet of plastic on the back of the organizer.

 Choose the Plants

 Choosing the right plants for your plant wall will have a big impact on the success of the living structure.
 Ideally, try to choose plants with similar light and water requirements.
-This means that dry, sun-loving plants such as succulents probably shouldn’t be paired with humidity-loving plants like ferns or orchids.
+This means that dry, sun-loving plants such as succulents shouldn’t be paired with humidity-loving plants like ferns or orchids.

 Prepare the Plants

 This DIY plant wall does not utilize an irrigation system, so for that reason, it is nice to be able to remove the plants to water them.
 This will minimize the chance of causing water damage to the wall behind the planter.
-Each plant should be planted in lightweight plastic nursery pots before being added to the plant wall.
+Each plant should be planted in lightweight plastic nursery pots with drainage holes before being added to the plant wall.
 Ensure that the pots are the right size to fit into each pocket.
 Before adding the potted plants to the wall, water each of them thoroughly and allow excess water to drain from the bottom of the pots.

 Assemble the Plant Wall